alexisaperez/asanaSprintWorkflow/README.md

 </p>

 _Triage_
-* Assigned to "Tickets/Issues"
+* Assigned to "Backlog"
 * All projects regardless of size have a corresponding task in one of the projects assigned to this team.
-* As client requests are quickly assessed and appropriately dealt with if this team can not handle the request it is escalated to the development team  to work on.
+* Client requests are quickly assessed with any of the following outcomes.
+ -  Immediately tasked to a Sprint project
+  - Escalated to a Epic
+  - Prioritized in the Backlog.
-* A waiter in a typical restaurant may receive an order for a simple cup of coffee, this is not something that would be escalated to the kitchen to be crafted, similarly this team would not escalate simple requests or questions to a larger project for another team to work on.
+* A waiter in a typical restaurant may receive an order for a simple cup of coffee, this is not something that would be escalated to the Chef to be crafted and designed, it is simply poured and delivered.
+Similarly this team would not escalate simple requests or questions to a larger project for another team to work on, instead the task will be assigned to the current sprint project.

 _Scope and Development_
-* Assigned to "Development"
+* Assigned to "Epic"
-* Only larger projects are escalated from "Tickets/Issues" exist within this team.
+* Only larger projects are escalated from "Backlog" exist within this team.
 * Tasks are much more granular and can express true user stories needing to be fulfilled to meet the criteria of the project.
 * Projects that are assigned to this team have multiple stages and may have tasks move through these stages such as scope, research, development, and QA before the project is complete.
-* The last task on every project will be to ensure the project meets the acceptance criteria defined in the original request which lives under "Tickets/Issues"
+* The last task on every project will be to ensure the project meets the acceptance criteria defined in the original request which lives under "Backlog"
 * The analog to a restaurant would be the individual recipes that make up a cuisine.
+These recipes are hand crafted by the Chef and are designed to delight the guests with a specific delivery date.

 _Sprint_
-* Assigned to "Runners"
+* Assigned to "Sprint"
 * Sprints have a defined length of time and a clear set of tasks to be completed by the conclusion of the sprint.
 * Project names reflect the over all goal or length of a sprint but do not need to be client or deliverable specific.
-* Tasks found within each sprint project come from the "Development" and the "Ticket/Issues" teams.
+* Tasks found within each sprint project come from the "Epic" and the "Backlog" teams.
 * The primary goal of a sprint project is to define exactly what is intended to be done within the given time period.
 * Keeping with the restaurant analogy a sprint would be the cadence and tasks required to deliver the food to the table as well as the over all goal of how many plates of food to serve in any given day or week.